Preparing For Brain Surgery

 Yeah, so it’s definitely scary.
-The bleed was four centimeters in from the here near the cerebellum.
-And I had to get up get through a fair amount of brain to get there.
-I don’t know how they get there, I don’t know whether they like push things away or whatever.
-But, you know, somehow they get to that place and like quaterize the blood vessel, and it was the only option because the alternative was, was not good.
+The bleed was four centimeters in from here near the cerebellum.
+And I had to get up and get through a fair amount of brain to get there.
+I don’t know how they get there, I don’t know whether they like to push things away or whatever.
+But, you know, somehow they get to that place and like cauterize the blood vessel, and it was the only option because the alternative was, was not good.

 Preparing Myself For Brain Surgery

-yeah, you’re done. as much as you could, to stack the odds, as much as you could in, in within the things in your control in your favor.
+yeah, you’re done.
+As much as you could, to stack the odds, as much as you could in, within the things in your control in your favor.

 That’s it.
 That’s exactly what I did.
 And that approach, I think, made a big difference in the long term and how I’m feeling today, you know, seven years after this, the beginning of this whole thing.
-But it also put me in a state of mind where I was able to alay the concerns of the people around, because the the hardest part of this is not me.
-It’s dealing with everyone else, my wife, my kids, my mom and dad, and all the all the doom and gloom people that come and see you that just are that way just because that’s how they are.
+But it also put me in a state of mind where I was able to allay the concerns of the people around me because the hardest part of this is not me.
+It’s dealing with everyone else, my wife, my kids, my mom and dad, and all the doom and gloom people that come and see you that just are that way just because that’s how they are.

 My Mother In Law Died

 That is, must have been an extremely stressful time for your wife.
-And you know, because that is a kind of that is a kind of double whammy that no one know, is out there with a list of worst nightmare situations really, in terms of kind of what could you know, what could go wrong?
+And you know, because that is a kind of double whammy that no one knows, is out there with a list of worst nightmare situations really, in terms of kind of what could you know, what could go wrong?
 Bad luck comes in threes.
 But there’s two, there’s two straightaway, isn’t there?
 Well, there’s you’ve had three your, three yourself, but there’s that, you know.
 Yeah.
-And that was one of the things I was going to ask you Bill is just how, how you kind of you’ve touched upon, you know, self care and looking after yourself after the first first, first two strokes that you had?
+And that was one of the things I was going to ask you, Bill, is just how, how you kind of you’ve touched upon, you know, self-care and looking after yourself after the first two strokes that you had?